vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 or predeceased grandson was allowed rules about defiling reservoir ot w.

-by Visvarīpa to take the share of her or river 509.
+by Viśvarīpa to take the share of her or river 509.

 deceased husbaarl 604, of gotraja Watercourse, rules about 508, 510, 590. as heir 751-52, remarriage of, con Watters (oo Yuan Chwang's travels) demned by most smrtis but allowed